Analysis | Zelensky puts Biden on the spot with his emotional speech to Congress

 The video included images of children suffering and in tears, of families separated, of dead bodies on the street, of burials in mass graves, of buildings destroyed by Russian missiles, of explosions in the night sky.
 The video closed with five words on a black background: “Close the sky over Ukraine.”

 His overall message was simple and clear.
 “I call on you to do more,” he said.
-He asked not just for the no-fly zone or more military assistance but said “if this is too much,” the alternative is “other systems” that could accomplish the same.
+He asked not just for the no-fly zone or more military assistance but also said that “if this is too much,” the alternative is “other systems” that could accomplish the same.
 He also called on the West to implement more sanctions on Russia “every week until the Russian military machine stops.”

-He said the international entities created after the last world war — presumably like NATO though he did not say explicitly — have proved to be inadequate to protect a country like his in this day and age and suggested “new institutions, new alliances … a union of responsible countries that have the strength … to stop conflict immediately.”
+He said the international entities created after the last world war — presumably like NATO, though he did not say explicitly — have proved to be inadequate to protect a country like his in this day and age, and he suggested “new institutions, new alliances … a union of responsible countries that have the strength … to stop conflict immediately.”

 Zelensky’s words and the video he shared carried an emotional impact that turned this appearance from the ordinary to the extraordinary.
 What it will lead to is the obvious question.